Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Speakeasy was conceived around March of 1994.
 The main impetus was that while the Internet was

-Founded by former Nirvana bassist Krist Novoselic, JAMPAC was focused on fighting several anti
+Founded by former Nirvana bassist Krist Novoselic, JAMPAC was focused on fighting several anti-music

 Entrepreneur profiles several start-ups, focused on more than just making a buck.